26 Mar 2016

 The people running the course didn’t give a flying fart whether I actually knew NLP by the end of the “course” (I didn’t).

 Nobody cared whether I could actually do the techniques from the book (I couldn’t).

 But I passed anyway, and I got a certificate to say I knew all about something that in fact I absolutely sucked at.

-I did eventually learn NLP properly, but it took months to learn and years to perfect, not just a few hours/days.
-It took research, experimentation, support and dedication, not a cheap, crappy online “qualification”.
+I did eventually learn NLP, but it took months to learn and years to perfect, not just a few hours/days.
+It took research, experimentation, support and dedication, not just an online “exam”.
 So basically: